Using Pay Down Goals

 How to manually include an account:

-1. From the pay down Goal page, click Show excluded account.
+1. From the pay down Goal page, click Manage.

 Editing goal details